 Community and Partnerships

 Listening to residents and working with Prince George's County's increasingly diverse communities is important to M-NCPPC.
-We know that communities know best what communities need... and that having a conversation with everyone at the table is important.
-In addition, we want to keep everyone informed about park projects and recreation programs and services for all ages.
+Communities know best what communities need, and having a conversation with everyone at the table is important.
+We want to keep everyone informed about park projects and recreation programs and services for all ages.
 To do this, the Department of Parks and Recreation communicates on a regular basis with thousands of county residents, civic and homeowners association leaders, recreation councils, advisory boards, professional associations, sports groups, arts proponents, history buffs, business owners, and elected officials--as well as individuals and families.
 We take pride in knowing the people who live and work near our parks and facilities, and we want you to join the conversation.

 Need more information about the Department of Parks and Recreation and all it has to offer?